 SSD and Back pay

-The five month waiting period that generally begins with the month following the EOD (established date of onset, which is Social Security's determination of when you became disabled according to the medical and vocational evidence), unless the EOD is the first or second day of the month.
+The five month waiting period generally begins with the month following the EOD (established date of onset, which is Social Security's determination of when you became disabled according to the medical and vocational evidence), unless the EOD is the first or second day of the month.

-How long will it take your receive your Social Security disability back pay?
+How long will it take your receive your Social Security Disability back pay?

 Unfortunately, there is no clear answer to this question.
 It may take some time to receive your Social Security back pay, especially if you were awarded your disability benefits at a disability hearing by a federal judge.